ConceptSafetySystems/xs-pacemaker/README.md

 These plug-ins were derived from the Xen resource agent that comes with Pacemaker.

-Full installation on XenServer 6
+Full installation on XenServer 6.1
 --------------------

+NOTE: uname -a on your XenServer should return exactly "2.6.32.43-0.4.1.xs1.6.10.734.170748xen" to use our DRBD RPMs.

+We provide a few other RPM versions for older XenServers as well: http://download.locatrix.com/drbd

 The below uses "node1.mydomain" and "node2.mydomain" to represent the two nodes.